-- 1. Oversee and manage the local Office of Joust and War: - Ensure proper weapon and armor standards are being adhered to - Coordinate the training of marshals (to include the scheduling and facilitating of training opportunities) - Act as (or assist) the Marshal of the Field in running Crown events - Regulate combat, in the local region, so that safety is first priority - · Maintain a list of qualified combatants and authorized marshals

-- 2. Authorize marshals and qualify combatants: - Conduct safety checks before combat begins - Qualify combatants in various forms of combat (signing their combat authorization card as needed) - Authorize marshals (including the administration and scoring of written tests) - 3.
-On a monthly basis: - Report to the Imperial Marshal regarding the Office, including information on qualifications performed - Forward to the Imperial Marshal copies of any qualifications tests taken - 4.
-Recommended qualifications: - Authorized marshal (required)
+- a.
+Oversee and manage the local Office of Joust and War: - i.
+Ensure proper weapon and armor standards are being adhered to - ii.
+Coordinate the training of marshals (to include the scheduling and facilitating of training opportunities) - iii.
+Act as (or assist) the Marshal of the Field in running Crown events - iv.
+Regulate combat, in the local region, so that safety is first priority - v.
+Maintain a list of qualified combatants and authorized marshals - b.
+Authorize marshals and qualify combatants: - i.
+Conduct safety checks before combat begins - ii.
+Qualify combatants in various forms of combat (signing their combat authorization card as needed) - iii.
+Authorize marshals (including the administration and scoring of written tests) - c.
+When required by the Imperial Marshal or their local Crown: - i.
+Report to the Imperial Marshal regarding the Office, including information on qualifications performed - ii.
+Forward to the Imperial Marshal qualifications tests taken - d.
+Recommended qualifications: - i.
+Authorized marshal (required)

-F. DEPUTIES
+6. DEPUTIES

 These descriptions shall apply to the deputy ministers of Joust and War, Combat and Crown Marshal, each position answering to that specific minister.
-All Imperial deputies:

-- Meet the same requirements for a minister of a chartered subdivision - Have held the position of minister for a chartered subdivision (recommended) - Are appointed and removed at the discretion of the Imperial minister, in conjunction with the Imperial Crown - Have the same authority as the Imperial minister in their absence - Act as an assistant to the Imperial minister in their presence - Consult the Imperial minister when making decisions in the name of the Imperial minister All deputies for chartered subdivisions: - Are appointed and removed at the discretion of the minister, in conjunction with the Crown, for that chartered subdivision - Have the same authority as the minister for that chartered subdivision in their absence - Act as an assistant to the minister for that chartered subdivision in their presence - Consult the minister for that chartered subdivision when making decisions in the name of that minister
+- a.
+All Imperial deputies: - i.
+Meet the same requirements for a minister of a Chapter - ii.
+Have held the position of minister for a Chapter (recommended) - iii.
+Are appointed and removed at the discretion of the Imperial minister, in conjunction with the Imperial b.
+Crown

+- i.
+Have the same authority as the Imperial minister in their absence - ii.
+Act as an assistant to the Imperial minister in their presence - iii.
+Consult the Imperial minister when making decisions in the name of the Imperial minister All deputies for Chapters: - iv.
+Are appointed and removed at the discretion of the minister, in conjunction with the Crown, for that Chapter - v.
+Have the same authority as the minister for that Chapter in their absence - vi.
+Act as an assistant to the minister for that Chapter in their presence - vii.
+Consult the minister for that Chapter when making decisions in the name of that minister